42 days remaining to apply

 Curriculum Leader for Computer Science job summary

-Maiden Erlegh Chiltern Edge is looking for a passionate and motivated individual to join our middle leadership team as a Curriculum Leader for Computer Science.
+Maiden Erlegh Chiltern Edge and River Academy are looking for a passionate and motivated individual to join our middle leadership team as a Curriculum Leader for Computer Science.

 Maiden Erlegh Chiltern Edge is committed to ensuring that students achieve their full potential and flourish in a school where expectations of ourselves and our students are high.
 We provide a rich and varied curriculum, as well as an extensive range of extra-curricular activities.
 Staff and students alike can benefit from the smaller community school feel which makes Maiden Erlegh Chiltern Edge so special.
 The semi-rural location in Sonning Common lends itself to beautiful views, as well as being close to Henley and Reading.
 Staff have the chance to take part in lots of different opportunities within the school, and we are committed to continued professional development.
 Staff wellbeing is prioritised and our Wellbeing Group continues to work hard to support our staff body.
 To learn more about our school, visit our website www.maidenerleghchilternedge.co.uk.